H2B Visa Attorney for Temporary Non-Specialty Visas

 Congress has charged the Department of Homeland Security (DHS) with administering the INA and determining whether to allow an alien to work as a nonimmigrant under the temporary work visa program after consultation with appropriate agencies of the Government under 8 U.S.C. § 1101(a)(15)(H)(ii)(b).

-Attorney for the Non-Specialty Visas in The Woodlands, TX
+Experienced H2B Visa Attorney in The Woodlands, TX

 If you need an immigration attorney in The Woodlands, TX, then contact Attorney Luis F. Hess.
 He understands the requirements for an employer who wishes to bring a foreign worker into the United States by using an employment-based non-immigrant visa program.

-With approximately 81 various visa qualification sections, having an experienced immigration attorney in The Woodlands, TX, to guide you through the immigration process is invaluable.
+With approximately 81 various visa qualification sections, having an experienced H2B visa attorney and immigration lawyer in The Woodlands, TX, to guide you through the immigration process is invaluable.
 Immigration processing may take anywhere from six months to many years, and mistakes in the application process only delay that process.

-With an office in Shenandoah, Luis F. Hess also represents clients in Conroe, Spring, The Woodlands, Houston, and surrounding areas throughout Montgomery County and Harris County.
+With an immigration law firm office in Shenandoah, Luis F. Hess also represents clients in Conroe, Spring, The Woodlands, Houston, and surrounding areas throughout Montgomery County and Harris County.
 Call (281) 306-5894 to learn more a temporary work visa and other types of employment-based visas.

 Requirements of the Non-Specialty Visa